Import/Export

 If you have installed other renderers, these can also be listed here.

-Note: If you want to add or delete Node spaces (e.g. Octane, Arnold), you may have to make this setting again
+Note: If you want to add or delete Node spaces (e.g., Octane, Arnold), you may have to make this setting again

-Color Management
+Color Space

 When importing external data, various presettings for this Color Management can be made automatically.
-The following modes are available for this purpose:

 Show Dialog